testuserplzignore/react-lock-scroll/README.md

 ```
 export default (props) => {
-  lockScroll(true, false, {margin: "15px"});
+  lockScroll({margin: "15px"});

   return (
     <div>
-      I lock when mounted, and add 15px of margin to the body
+      when mounted, I lock and add 15px of margin to the body
     </div>
   )
 };